 - The pantry gives out food to needy families including, education on nutrition.
 The hours of services are Friday from 10:00 am to 3:00 pm.

 - The thrift store offers affordably priced clothing, furniture, appliances, toys, and also household items.
-Hours are Monday, Wednesday, and Fridays from 10:00 am – 3:00 pm.
+Hours are Monday, Wednesday, and Friday from 10:00 am – 3:00 pm.
 Holiday Baskets and Christmas gifts for children.